johngodlee/geotaster_git_workshop/index.md

 ### Track changes and prevent errors

 Version control softwares like Git are especially useful for writing computer code.
-If a change you have made breaks the code, you can easily compare the code with a previous working version to find out what the problem is.
+If a change you have made breaks the code, Git allows you to easily compare the code with a previous working version to find out what the problem is.
 You can then either revert completely to the previous version, or amend the current code to fix the problem.
 However, version control software can be used effectively with any plain text file.
-This means you could use it when writing prose as a `.tex` document, `.txt` or `.md` notes, `.csv` data files etc. In fact, Git can (technically) be used with any type of file, including binary files like `.docx` or `.png`, though comparing versions of these files is more difficult.
+This means you could use it when writing prose as a `.tex` document, `.txt` or `.md` notes, or `.csv` data files.
+In fact, Git can (technically) be used with any type of file, including binary files like `.docx` or `.png`, though comparing versions of these files is more difficult.

 ### Provide a framework for collaborating with others on a project